|NCCP Number :||886883|

 - Maintaining a safe and healthy training environment.

 - Maintain records and memberships of CMAA members.

 - Organizes and evaluates class training schedules.

 Robert Teske started studying Martial Arts with Judo in 1969 and started competing in 1970.
-He continued with Can Ryu Jiu Jitsu, Karate, Tae Kwon Do and finally Wing Chun Kung Fu which he has been teaching for the past 21 years in Orleans Ontario Canada, having opened the Cumberland Wing Chun Studio in 1995.
+He continued with Can Ryu Jiu Jitsu, Karate, Tae Kwon Do and finally Wing Chun Kung Fu which he has been teaching for over 25 years in Orleans Ontario Canada, having opened the Cumberland Wing Chun Studio in 1995.
 He has written a student’s training manual called “A student’s guide to Wing Chun Training” in 2000.

-Robert Teske is responsible for Wuhsu Canada Coach certification, finalizing the requirements as well as guiding coach applicants through the application process.
+Robert Teske is responsible for Wushu Canada Coach certification, finalizing the requirements as well as guiding coach applicants through the application process.